notifi-network/notifi-network.github.io/docs/multi-wallet.md

 # Supporting multiple addresses

-Notifi seemlessly supports multiple addresses per user.
+Notifi seemless supports multiple addresses per user.
 This means users with multiple wallet addresses can:

 - Sign up to alerts with all their wallet adresses at the same time
 - Verify multiple wallet addresses and link them to their Notifi account